hotosm/tracing-guides/_posts/guides/0100-11-01-MozambiqueGuide.md

 footer:
 tips:
   - group: Buildings
-  - group: Examples below are meant to help identify buildings in Mozambique using satellite imagery.
+ Examples below are meant to help identify buildings in Mozambique using satellite imagery.
 Please do not tag the building roof type, it is not needed for this project.
     tips:
       - Mozambique_mbuildings
       - Mozambique_thatched_roof_buildings